prateekbhatia/TrackList/README.md

 Overall, this application helps groups better manage time and productivity in a project by organizing their tasks into mutually-shared lists, which helps them track group as well as individual progress on different components of the project.

-#Responsibilities
+# Responsibilities

-Managed Database and wrote database connector functions using Java and MySQL
+Managed Database and wrote database connector functions using Java, JDBC and MySQL